-It is a truly exciting experience to move into a new home or change your present one, getting it look and feel just the way you’ve always dreamt of.
+It is a truly exciting experience to move into a new home or change your present one in 2020, getting it look and feel just the way you’ve always dreamt of.
 In either case, renovation is a stage homeowners need to go through.
 While renovation is much of an exciting project, it is also a challenging one.
 In fact, a ‘project’ it is just at the very beginning, soon developing into a time and budget consuming process of hard work and solving of various problems.

-Most of the renovation costs are well known – builders, materials, furniture, decoration, etc. Homeowners are well aware of these costs and consider them seriously.
+Most of the renovation costs in 2020 are well known – builders, materials, furniture, decoration, etc. Homeowners are well aware of these costs and consider them seriously.
 They build a budget around and based on the information they have gathered about them, hoping they’ve covered everything.
 Yet, practice shows that there hasn’t been a single renovation project that has gone by smoothly and without ‘surprises’.

 Unexpected costs storm in and may pose serious challenges.
 You have three options to deal with such situations: